jbaicoianu/janusweb/README.md

 #JanusWeb

 JanusWeb is a web-based client for JanusVR rooms.
-JanusVR rooms are 3D environments written in HTML and hosted in the same manner of regular websites.
+JanusVR rooms are 3D environments written in HTML and JavaScript, hosted in the same manner as regular websites, merging the 2d and 3d web into one experience.
 JanusWeb allows users to view and interact with others in these environments using only their web browser.

 ## Features

 - Build immersive 3D environments for desktop, mobile, and VR devices using HTML and JS
-- Support for 2D, sbs3D/ou3d, and 360 degree video textures using HTML5 Video
+- Support for 2d, sbs3d/ou3d, and 360 degree video textures using HTML5 Video
 - 3D positional audio
 - Gamepad support via the HTML5 Gamepad API
 - Rendering functionality provided by Three.js / WebGL
 - Oculus Rift, Vive, GearVR, Daydream, and Cardboard support via WebVR API
 - Supports hand tracking peripherals like Leap Motion, Oculus Touch, and Vive controllers
+- Import Collada, OBJ, glTF, and other popular 3d file formats
 - Realtime collaboration across all devices via built-in networking
 - Scriptable client enables many customized uses